codebar/tutorials/sql/lesson3/tutorial.md

 ### Summary of the tables

 PERSON (id, first_name, last_name, age, biological_sex, country_of_birth, country_of_residence, number_of_children, studies)

 LOCATION (id, city, country, start_date)

 HOST (id, name, location_id, students_capacity, coaches_capacity, contact_person)

 WORKSHOP (id, host_id, date)

 RSVP (id, person_id, workshop_id, date_of_rsvp, attendance)

 HOST (id, name, location_id, students_capacity, coaches_capacity, contact_person)

 ## Write the following queries

-Open this fiddle that will have the data shown in the tables above already loaded: https://sqliteonline.com/#fiddle-5b8850d88562dnzvjlh0gn42
+Open this fiddle that will have the data already loaded: https://sqliteonline.com/#fiddle-5b8850d88562dnzvjlh0gn42
 * L3.1 How many persons are not living in their birth country.
 * L3.2 What is the average age of the persons not living in their birth country.
 * L3.3 Show the age of the oldest person.
 (Find a different way to the one use in Lesson 2).